mkmat/ETH-Computational-Thinking-Labs/README.md

 ## 7. Install vscode, write and Run python3 scripts in vscode<a name="vscode"></a>

  Install vscode (Visual Studio Code) from https://code.visualstudio.com/download.
-Choose 'add to path' during installation.
+Choose 'install jut for me' and 'add to path' during installation.
 Start vscode,
  1. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
 Search for python, press return.
 Choose python from Microsoft, install.
  2. for later use with GitHub classroom, also install the following extensions: "vscode live share" and "github pull requests and issues extension".
  3. Choose File, New File, Select File type python (if it exists) or choose text file (and afterwards follow: Select a Language, select python.
 If python is not in the list, press crtl-shift-p and search for python: interpreter, and select from the list).
 Choose a file location and name.